Joseph Brain (academic): Career

-Brain is currently the Cecil K. and Philip Drinker Professor of Environmental Physiology at Harvard T.H.
-Chan School of Public Health, and participates in the leadership of The Lown Institute.
-After graduation from Taylor, Brain was offered the Danforth Foundation Graduate Fellowship (1961-1966) at Harvard.
+Brain served as the Cecil K. and Philip Drinker Professor of Environmental Physiology at Harvard T.H.
+Chan School of Public Health, and participated in the leadership of The Lown Institute.
+After graduation from Taylor, Brain was offered the Danforth Foundation Graduate Fellowship (1961–1966) at Harvard.

-He is involved with a five-year collaboration signed between the University of Malaya (UM) and Harvard University in the search for more effective treatment of lung diseases through nanomedicine.
-Since 1998 he has been Director of the Kresge Center for Environmental Health at Harvard.
+Brain took part in a five-year collaboration signed between the University of Malaya (UM) and Harvard University in the search for more effective treatment of lung diseases through nanomedicine.
+In 1998, he was named the Director of the Kresge Center for Environmental Health at Harvard.

-Dr. Brain was director of Respiratory Biology Program (1981-1993) and Physiology Program (1993-1997).
+Brain was director of Respiratory Biology Program (1981–1993) and Physiology Program (1993–1997).
 He was also chair of the Department of Environmental Health at Harvard T.H.
-Chan School of Public Health (1990-2005).
+Chan School of Public Health (1990–2005).

-Personal life
+Personal life and death

-Brain is married and lives in Essex, Massachusetts.
+Brain was married and lived in Essex, Massachusetts.
 He served on the Taylor University Board of Trustees from 1988 to 2009.

+Joseph Brain died on January 29, 2024, at the age of 84.